cookieys/cookieys/README.md

 # Loader

-A lightweight loader for game-specific scripts.
+A lightweight, open-source loader for game-specific scripts.

 ## Usage